Applying to work? Think of a resume as an instrument for marketing yourself.

 Your resume should have a good mix of hard and soft skills because employers are looking for both in a candidate.

-Hard skills are qualitative abilities that get a job done like a video editing, bookkeeping, and social media management.
+Hard skills are qualitative abilities that get a job done like video editing, bookkeeping, and social media management.

 Soft skills are personality traits such as leadership, professionalism, teamwork, initiative, persistence, and self-motivation.